Chex Quest: Left-over levels

 Episode intermission texts which originally (i.e. in Doom) were displayed upon completion of E1M8, E2M8, E3M8, and E4M8 are now found in modified form for Chex Quest.
 Thus completion of E1M5 in Chex Quest now displays the new message: "MISSION ACCOMPLISHED.
 ARE YOU PREPARED FOR THE NEXT MISSION?
 PRESS THE ESCAPE KEY TO CONTINUE..."
-Completion of the leftover level E2M5 displays the message: "YOU'VE DONE IT!" which never appears in The Ultimate Doom.
+Completion of the left-over level E2M5 displays the message: "YOU'VE DONE IT!" which never appears in The Ultimate Doom.
 Likewise, the episode intermission text displayed upon completion of E3M5 reads: "WONDERFUL JOB!", and that displayed upon completion of E4M5 reads: "FANTASTIC" again neither of which ever appeared in the original game.
 Charles Jacobi has said that there were never any plans to produce more than five levels and that he knew Scott Holman, another programmer, ran through the text strings and changed any that seemed inappropriate, without knowing where they went.

 The skins for the more difficult enemies from Doom have not been converted as these enemies were not employed in Chex Quest levels, but rather the skins have been removed entirely.
-This introduces an additional experience for those playing the "leftover levels" as these difficult enemies still exist in a completely invisible form.
+This introduces an additional experience for those playing the "left-over levels" as these difficult enemies still exist in a completely invisible form.
 This also goes for items like the partial invisibility, berserker pack, light amp goggles, and all skull keycards.
-In addition, the music from the original registered Doom as well as the overworld graphics (depicting Gigeresque scenes of death and hell) and maps that were not modified (E1M6 through E4M9) were left intact, allowing anybody with WAD file editing knowledge to create their own copy of registered Doom (specifically The Ultimate Doom).
+In addition, the music from the original registered Doom as well as the overworld graphics (depicting Gigeresque scenes of death and hell) and maps that were not modified (E1M6 through E4M9) were left intact, allowing anyone with WAD file-editing knowledge to create one's own copy of registered Doom (specifically The Ultimate Doom).